 A recent survey conducted by Forrester concluded that at least 50% of organizations had or were planning to implement DevOps.

 What is DevOps?

 In its simplest form, DevOps is a set of practices that merges software development (Dev) and information technology operations (Ops) with the objective to shorten a systems development cycle.
 The goal of DevOps is to reduce the time between a system change like automating your current computing environment — or designing a custom infrastructure environment.
 During this change, quality is kept to a high standard.
 This practice allows you to track code changes, monitor code repositories and even create devops feedback loops as you adjust your computing architecture.

-Often DevOps is used when an organization wants to move their existing legacy servers to the cloud or they need to consolidate data.
+Often DevOps is used when an organization wants to move its existing legacy servers to the cloud or they need to consolidate data.
 Before starting a project like this, it’s important to figure out the specific needs and outcomes.
 DevOps works through an established set of tools known as toolchains.
 Each has a specific purpose and falls into a certain category.
 These include:

 Once the project is finished, this is where the MSP becomes involved.
 Without a provider and the proper support, your project has a greater potential for failure.
-With the help of the MSP, the transfer of knowledge is key to a successful project and will help you enjoy the benefits of DevOps.
+With the help of the MSP, the transfer of knowledge is key to a successful project and help you enjoy the benefits DevOps and microservices.

 Next Step, Managed Services